cyclone-project/oneclickdemo/README.md

 | schacHomeOrganization | admin | demo | demo | demo |
 | eduPersonTargetedID | ✔ | ✔ | ✔ | ✘ |

+To change Keycloak configuration log in with username `admin` and password `admin`.
+Same username and password applies to the Samlbridge and SamlIDP.
+You can log in to Wordpress and Kibana using any of the configured users.
+To view all logs in Kibana, log in as `admin` on Keycloak or `user` on the SamlIDP.